openUC2/UC2-STORM-and-Fluorescence/README.md

 # openUC2 *STORM*
 ---

-This repository will help you to build and setup *A NICE TOOL*.
+This repository will help you to build *a widefield fluorescence microscope and show you how to upgrade it to perform advanced microscopy methods, such as (d)STORM*.

 *DESCRIBE WHAT IT DOES AND WHAT IT IS FOR.*